featurist/fixture_farm/README.md

 Assuming there was a parent fixture `dave` that didn't have any children, this test will fail.
 Now, running the same test with `GENERATE_FIXTURES=1` will generate one child fixture named `dave_child_1`.
 The test is now passing.

-`record_new_fixtures` accepts optional name prefix, that applies to all new fixture names.
+`record_fixtures` accepts optional name prefix, that applies to all new fixture names.

 ### Automatic fixture naming